robert-pierce/github_scoring_service/README.md

 The Github Scoring Service is a service that will keep track of github activity and will assign a score to users of a repository based off of events triggered by a users activity.

-At its heart, the Github Scoring Service is a simple HTTP server that listens for events pushed by a github webhook.
+At its heart the Github Scoring Service is a simple HTTP server that listens for events pushed by a github webhook.
 Once received, an event is persisted in a database.

 Users can then query the Github Scoring Service for information about the scores of certain users.